meganbkratz/acq4-documentation/source/userGuide/analysis/STDPAnalyzer.rst

     * measuring the time between the PSP and action potential during the conditioning protocol
     * storing analysis results to an analysis database
     * creating summary sheets both with and without plasticity information

+Data must be collected using the TaskRunner module with protocols similar to those included in the example configuration under `acq4/config/example/protocols/STDP/`.

 Overview
 --------